My Kind of Music: My Kind of People

+Vox Pops

+Contestants were shown descriptive clues to a song title read out by members of the public, each clue being worth a decreasing amount of money, which started at £250 and reduced by £50 for each clue.
+When a contestant thought he or she knew the answer, he or she had to write it and then hit their buzzer.
+The team or teams that answered correctly for the highest amount of money won the amount they had locked their answer in for.
+At the end of the round, the lowest scoring team was eliminated, leaving with whatever money they had earned.
+This round was played in the first series only.

-Sing The Song
+Sing the Song

+From series two, Vox Pops was replaced by Sing the Song.
 Contestants on each team took it in turns to sing a famous song of a well known artist.
-Their team-mate stands behind the video wall and has to guess which artist they are singing.
+Their team-mate stood behind the video wall and had to guess which artist they were singing.
 Each correct answer was worth £150 and both pairs of contestants changed places after each song.
-Each team were only allowed to pass up to three times, and their turn would end once they had run out of passes.
+Each team was allowed to pass up to three times only, and that team's turn would end once they had run out of passes.
 At the end of this round, the lowest scoring team was eliminated, leaving with whatever money they had earned.

-Musical interlude
+Musical Interlude

-Following Sing The Song, a brief interlude in the game took place with a performance from a special guest.
+Following the Vox Pops round in series one, and then Sing the Song from series two, a brief interlude in the game took place with a performance from a special guest.

-In the first series, Barrymore would sing a popular song such as Backstreet Boys' "Backstreet's Back", P Diddy's "I'll Be Missing You" etc. In the second series, this was changed to an unsigned musical act, who Barrymore would introduce as "someone he met whilst filming", and would often join in with the performance.
-From the third series onwards, a well-known pop singer or band would perform their new single in this slot.
+In the first series, Barrymore would sing a popular song such as Backstreet Boys' "Backstreet's Back" and P Diddy's "I'll Be Missing You".
+In the second series, this was changed to an unsigned musical act, whom Barrymore would introduce as "someone he met whilst filming", and would often join in with the performance.
+From the third series, a well-known pop singer or band would perform a new single in this slot.

 Megamix

+The penultimate round of the game, Megamix, had two different formats.

+In series one, nine artists were shown on screen and each team picked one, with the team that had the lower amount of money going first.
+Six songs by that chosen artist would then be shown, with £100 earned for every song identified correctly.

-The two remaining teams each picked a year of their own personal choice and were shown clips of six songs from that particular year.
+From series two, the two remaining teams each picked a year of their choice and were shown clips of six songs from that year.
 They would earn £100 per song if they identified it correctly and an extra £100 if they could also name the exact artist correctly.
-After this round, the runner-up team left the game with the money they had won.
+In both instances, after this round, the runner-up team left the game with the money they had won.